RetroDECK/ES-DE/USERGUIDE.md

-# ES-DE (EmulationStation Desktop Edition) v3.0 - User guide
+# ES-DE Frontend - User guide

 It's generally recommended to read the [Frequently Asked Questions (FAQ)](FAQ.md) document prior to diving into the information in this guide.